gsGupta11/vscode-OpencvSnippets/README.md

 # Opencv Snippets for Vs Code

 This Vs Code extension provides the user with [Opencv](https://opencv.org/) snippets in python.
 It helps in effectively providing, refactoring and editing the opencv projects in python3.
-All the snippets starts with a **o**, so typing a letter **o** gives recommendation for all the available opencv snippets.<br />
+All the snippets starts with **"o"**, so typing a letter **o** gives recommendation for all the available opencv snippets.<br />
 Example -
 > This Example detects corner in the image.
 ![example1](./static/corner.gif)<br />